 The results are in line with a number of recent studies linking ADHD, and hyperactive/impulsive symptoms in particular, to dysregulation of positive emotion (Brocki et al., 2017; Forslund et al., 2016; Musser, Backs, Measelle, & Nigg, 2011; Sjöwall, Roth, Lindqvist, & Thorell, 2013), and has important implications for our understanding of emotional disturbances linked to the ADHD phenotype.
 Strong positive affect and exuberance may contribute to everyday impairment by enhancing focus on short-term goals and rewards.
 Extreme levels of positive affect could also lead to inappropriate social behavior, eventually leading to peer rejection (Bunford et al., 2015).
 High levels of positive affect and exuberance may also be a longitudinal predictor of hyperactive/impulsive symptoms (Forslund et al., 2016; M. A. Frick et al., 2018).
 Taken together, this and previous studies suggest that more adaptive regulation and expression of positive emotionality may be a promising target for interventions directed at children with hyperactive/impulsive symptoms.

 The results of the main analyses remained when the mean of parent and teacher ratings were used as predictors, but not when teacher ratings alone were used.
-Since the analysis of teacher ratings was only possible to conduct in a relatively small subgroup of children with valid teacher ratings, particularly among children with ADHD, these results must be interpreted with caution.
+Since the analysis of teacher ratings was only possible to conduct in a relatively small subgroup of children with valid teacher ratings (particularly among children with ADHD), these results must be interpreted with caution.
 It is possible that the relation between hyperactive/impulsive symptoms and arousal to faces is better reflected in parent than in teacher ratings, since increased positive affect and approach behaviors may be more visible at home than in a classroom setting.
 However, it is also possible that the null finding for teacher ratings only results from a lack of statistical power due to data loss.

 Phasic pupil dilation is caused by activity in both branches of the autonomic nervous system.
 It is modulated by subcortical brain structures, and particularly by the LC-NE system (Bast, Poustka, & Freitag, 2018; Laeng et al., 2012; Reimer et al., 2016).
 Our results therefore suggest that these mechanisms may be involved.
-Studies using other methodologies have also linked emotion dysregulation in ADHD to atypical autonomic functioning (e.g. Musser et al., 2011, 2018).
-Our results support the use of pupil dilation as a feasible method for measuring atypical emotional processing linked to ADHD symptoms across the continuous phenotype.
+Interestingly, studies using other methodologies have also linked emotion dysregulation in ADHD to atypical autonomic functioning (e.g. Musser et al., 2011, 2018).
+Our results support the use of pupil dilation as a feasible method for measuring atypical emotional processing and autonomic reactivity linked to ADHD symptoms across the continuous phenotype.
 The method is non-invasive and relatively inexpensive, and may therefore be applicable in a wide range of research settings.

 Contrary to our hypotheses, no relations were found between pupil dilation to emotional expressions and the externalizing symptom dimensions of ODD, CD, and CU traits.
 This is at odds with previous literature that has linked these symptoms to disrupted processing of negative affect in others (Bunford et al., 2015; Shaw et al., 2014).
 It is possible that a restricted range of externalizing symptoms explain this null finding.
-No included children had a diagnosis of ODD or CD, and the level of CU symptoms was not significantly higher among children with ADHD than in typically developing children.
+No included children had a formal diagnosis of ODD or CD, and the level of CU symptoms was not significantly higher among children with ADHD than in the typically developing group.

 Pupil dilation to happy faces was related to higher parental ratings of emotionality for happiness, as well as to hyperactive/impulsive symptoms.
-An interesting question for future studies is to examine whether pupil dilation metrics in conjunction with parental ratings of specific behaviors can help to identify specific subgroups within the ADHD phenotype characterized by disrupted positive emotionality suggested by previous research (e.g. Karalunas et al., 2019).
+An interesting question for future studies is to examine whether pupil dilation metrics in conjunction with parental ratings of specific behaviors can help to identify specific subgroups within the ADHD phenotype characterized by disrupted positive emotionality (e.g. Karalunas et al., 2019).